VEZY/PlantBiophysics.jl/docs/src/simulation/uncertainty_propagation.md

 ## Performance

-Monte Carlo results are highly dependent on the number of simulations given by the number of particles `n`.
-But keep in mind that the result of an uncertainty propagation with a low `n` is more unreliable than with a higher `n`.
+Monte Carlo results are highly dependent on the number of simulations given by the number of particles `n`, slowing the performance of the package.
+But keep in mind that the result of an uncertainty propagation with a low `n` is less reliable than with a higher `n`.

+## Tips in case of errors

+When using uncertainty distributions, it is important to consider the nature of the input variables.
+For example, certain variables such as characteristic length must be positive values only, and using inappropriate uncertainty distributions, like a Gaussian extending to negative values, will lead to error.
+You should exercise caution and select appropriate uncertainty distributions that align with the characteristics of the variables being modeled.